awesome-game-security-overview by gmh5225

 ### Link Format

-- Always use full GitHub URLs
+- Always use full GitHub URLs for repositories

 - Add brief descriptions in square brackets `[description]`